 In a recent study, researchers evaluated cardiovascular health at age 50 to determine the prevalence of dementia 20 years later.

 Pathophysiological markers of dementia can appear as early as fifteen to twenty years before diagnosis.
 Previous studies have shown that a healthier cardiovascular score is linked to a lower risk of dementia.
 However, results from other studies have been inconsistent.
+In a recent study, researchers evaluated cardiovascular health at age 50 to determine the prevalence of dementia in later life.

 A prospective cohort study was published in BMJ, in which researchers tested the cardiovascular health of 50-year-old participants, and then tested participants’ brain health 20 years later.
 This study, called the Whitehall II study, is a continuing cohort study that included participants from the British Civil Service.
 At the beginning of the study, participants answered a questionnaire that inquired about physical activity, diet, and whether or not they smoked.
 Participants also completed a medical evaluation.
 Participants were continuously tested for 20 years.
-Researchers used magnetic resonance-imaging analysis to capture brain health.
+Researchers used magnetic resonance-imaging analysis to assess brain health.

 Written by Laura Laroche, HBASc, Medical Writer